-Physics: Full and half tuition assistantships are available.
+Physics: Up to 2/3 tuition fellowships are available.

 STEP students are extremely marketable.
 According to a 2008 report by the National Academies entitled Science Professionals: Master’s Education for a Competitive World,the median salaries of professional science master’s degree recipients tend to exceed those of Ph.D. recipients in the first one to five years after the degree is conferred.
 Furthermore, STEP alumni usually go to work for small rapidly-growing companies, which generally results in a higher value experience than working in a more traditional position with a large firm.
 Several STEP graduates are now serial entrepreneurs.

 STEP prepares students to work in start-ups, small companies, and technology commercialization.
 STEP graduates currently hold positions that include CEO, CTO, Program Manager, Analyst, Project Manager, Sales Associate, Business Development Associate, Chief Scientist/Engineer, Chief Technologist, Crew Trainer, Director of Professional Services, Integrated Services Engineer, Project Coordinator, and Executive Director with companies ranging from startups to Fortune 100, including Phycal, Arteriocyte, QED, Microsoft, Genentech, Medtronic, Intwine Connect, and FirstEnergy.
 Approximately 5% of STEP students successfully start their own companies.